 Know the Law

 As a consumer, the law provides you with certain additional rights and obligations.
 That applies irrespective of whatever you use a credit card or some other payment method to make a purchase.
 Familiarize yourself with your country’s laws on the subject.
-In the United States, for example, the Federal Trade Commission is the agency charged with the responsibility to defend cardholder rights and obligations.
+In the United States, for example, the Consumer Financial Protection Bureau (CFPB) is the agency charged with the responsibility to defend cardholder rights and obligations.
 It advises consumers to learn how to use their credit cards safely to avoid problems.

 Cardholder Rights and Obligations: On-Time Payment